Dr Layla Renshaw

 My research interests and teaching combine both the scientific and social study of death and burial, with a focus on post-conflict and human rights investigations.
 After working on a range of archaeological projects, I undertook training with the United Nation's International Criminal Tribunal for former-Yugoslavia, working on the exhumation and identification of war victims in Kosovo.
 I have also worked in a consultative capacity for a number of UK police constabularies, working on human identification.

-I completed an MSc in Forensic Archaeological Sciences at the Institute of Archaeology, University College London and a PhD in Anthropology, also at UCL.
-My PhD examined the impact of the recent exhumation of mass graves from the Spanish Civil War and I carried out field work in Spain between 2003 and 2008.
-I joined the School of Life Sciences in 2003 as a lecturer in Forensic Science and have since become a principal lecturer, course director for the BSc Forensic Science and Investigative Analysis, and field leader in Forensic Science.
+I completed an MSc in Forensic Archaeology at the Institute of Archaeology, University College London and a PhD in Anthropology, also at UCL, focusing on material culture studies.
+My doctoral research examined the impact of the recent exhumation of mass graves from the Spanish Civil War and I carried out field work in Spain between 2003 and 2008.
+The particular focus of my research concerned the relationship between memory, material culture and human remains.
+My recent research concerns the reovery and commemoration of Australian and British World War I soldiers from Northern France, concentrating on the process of human identification, genetic testing and public understanding and participation in the recovery process.
+I joined the School of Life Sciences in 2003 as a Lecturer and have since become Associate Professor and field leader in Forensics.

 Educational and Professional Qualifications